Battle of Sant Esteve d'en Bas: Aftermath

 The French column surrendered on the promise that the officers would not be stripped, but they all remained as prisoners of war and surrendered their weapons and money to the Catalans.
 Juigné, with 136 other wounded soldiers and a German captain, remained in Olot to receive medical treatment, but he died shortly after.
-French losses amounted to 251 or 260 men killed –32 of them officers– and 826 prisoners, as opposed to 7 men killed and 5 wounded on the miquelets side.
-The figures are well known, as the French intendant of Girona, René Desgrigny, wrote a letter to Olot's aldermen asking for the number and rank of the prisoners to exchange them when possible.
+Spain claimed French losses amounted to 251 or 260 men killed, including 32 officers, and 826 prisoners, while the miquelets side suffered only 7 men killed and 5 "miquelets" wounded.
 In this letter, Desgrigny noted that Monsieur Juigné was lucky to be dead, as the defeat would probably have cost him dearly.
 The 690 unscathed French prisoners were brought first to Vic and later to Barcelona, where they arrived on 15 March.
 Their entrance was seen by a large crowd and the Spanish Viceroy, the Marquis of Gastañaga.

 In the weeks that followed the battle, the Spanish troops and local militia increased their pressure on Castellfollit's garrison.
 On 5 April, the Catalan miquelets, supported by five companies of dragoons and several peasants, defeated a party of French troops from Berga and Castellfollit, killing 60 soldiers and taking 200 prisoners.
 Noailles, then ill of rheumatism, ordered Lieutenant-general Saint-Sylvestre to assemble a supply convoy to relieve Castellfollit, which he put under an escort of 2,000 infantry and 600 cavalry.
 A corps of miquelets, Spanish dragoons and peasants led by Blai de Trinxeria attacked and defeated the convoy on 15 April.
 After that, the French garrisons of Castellfollit and Hostalric fell under an effective blockade.
 On 19 May, Saint-Sylvestre assembled an army of 8,000 infantry and 3,000 cavalry and relieved Hostalric, but Castellfollit remained blockaded.
 Noailles and his second in command were not in good terms: if Saint-Sylvestre advocated for demolishing and abandoning both Hostalric and Castellfollit, Noailles was not willing to give ground.

-On late June, Louis XIV replaced Noailles for Louis Joseph, Duke of Vendôme.
-Noailles charged Saint-Sylvestre of incompetence and, as did with other high officers, of looting the country on his own benefit, which had put on arms the peasantry against the French army.
+In late June, Louis XIV replaced Noailles with Louis Joseph, Duke of Vendôme.
+Noailles charged Saint-Sylvestre with incompetence and, as did with other high officers, of looting the country for his own benefit, which had caused the peasantry to rise against the French army.
 On 8 July Vendôme led his troops before Castellfollit.
 Having expelled its population and eaten horses and mules, the French garrison, diminished by desertions, was in an unsustainable position, and Vendôme came to evacuate and demolish the fortress.
 After that, the French army took the way to Hostalric and demolished its defenses, returning to Girona on 28 July.